oskariorg/oskari-docs/md/documentation/development/how-to-contribute.md

 1. Familiarize yourself with the [license terms](/documentation/development/license) and submit a [CLA](https://github.com/oskariorg/oskari-docs/blob/master/documents/CLA.txt) if you have not done that previously
 2. Fork the Oskari repository you want to contribute on GitHub into your own account.
 3. Develop your code in a feature branch.
-For the curious, here's a look of the [internal git process used by NLS](/documentation/development/oskari-git-process) for Oskari development.
+For the curious, here's a look of the [Oskari Git process](/documentation/development/oskari-git-process).
 4. Notify us when the code is ready for QA and integration testing (GitHub pull request)

 ## Contributor License Agreement